 Differences between the census number (N) and effective number (Neff) of parental genotypes per CSO resulted from the deployment of variable numbers of ramets per genotype (Table 4).
 Considering only pollen parents from within the CSO, the low Neff, pollen parent (14.6 in CSO-1, 31.2 in CSO-2 and 13.1 in CSO-3) reflected a highly heterogeneous paternal contribution, as shown in Figure 3.
 The consideration of pollen parents from outside the CSO greatly inflated genetic diversity, particularly in CSO-1 (Neff, pollen parent = 346.9).

 Table 4.
-Genetic diversity parameters computed from SNP data (60 markers) for three maritime pine clonal seed orchards (CSO-1, CSO-2, CSO-3) over 2011 and 2013 (sampling strategies SS1 and SS2, see Table 2).
+Genetic diversity parameters for three maritime pine clonal seed orchards (CSO-1, CSO-2, CSO-3) over 2011 and 2013 (sampling strategies SS1 and SS2, see Table 2).